trifle-io/trifle-io/docs/trifle-logs/getting_started.md

 # Getting Started

 Start by adding `Trifle::Logs` into your `Gemfile` as `gem 'trifle-logs'` and then run `bundle install`.

-Once you are done with that, create a global configuration.
-If you're doing this as a part of Rails App, add an initializer `trifle.rb`; otherwise place it somewhere into your ruby code that gets called when launch your app.
+Once you're done with that, create a global configuration.
+If you are doing this as a part of a Rails App, add an initializer `config/initializers/trifle.rb`; otherwise place the configuration __somewhere_ in your ruby code that gets called once your app gets launched.

 ```ruby
 Trifle::Logs.configure do |config|